 Committing an act of adultery has the potential to have negative effects on child custody orders.
 This is because a judge will always rule in favor of what is in the best interests of the child(ren).
 If the affair stripped resources from the family, affecting the welfare and well-being of the child(ren), you can expect the court to limit your custody or visitation privileges.

 The consequences of adultery may also extend to issues pertaining to child support and alimony.
 If you have been accused or adultery, or are dealing with an unfaithful spouse, you need to contact our law firm immediately.

 Contact a Child Custody Attorney in Clarksville and Jackson Now

-Our Jackson child custody attorneys and team are extremely compassionate and well-versed in the area of child custody issues.
+Our family law attorneys are extremely compassionate and well-versed in the area of custody issues.
 We are prepared to provide you with personalized attention and aggressive representation to ensure your child's best interests are protected.

 At our firm, we understand that you are going through a difficult time.
 We will guide you through this process with compassion and experience.

 We understand that every case is unique.
 Our firm provides personalized attention and unique strategies for each case in order to achieve the most favorable results.